notofonts/noto-docs/src/miniarticles/NotoSansNabataean.md

 # Noto Sans Nabataean

-Noto Sans Nabataean is a unmodulated (“sans serif”) design for texts in the historical Nabataean script.
+Noto Sans Nabataean is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Nabataean_ script.

 Noto Sans Nabataean has multiple weights, contains 45 glyphs, and supports 44 characters from the Unicode block Nabataean.